What is HIV and AIDS?

 Syndrome indicates that the disease results in a variety of health problems.

-It takes on average, 10 years for the initial HIV infection to progress to AIDS.
-There is presently no cure or vaccine for HIV.
+It takes on average, 5-10 years for the initial HIV infection to progress to AIDS if not treated.
+While there is presently no cure or vaccine for HIV, with proper medical care, HIV can be managed and a near-normal lifespan can be expected with early treatment.

 How does HIV affect the body?